andoma/vmir/README.md

 ### Missing features, known bugs

-* It only work on little endian machines.
 * The built-in libc is lacking a lot of functions and features.
 This is where most work needs to be done.
 * No support for vector types (Ie, code must be compiled with `-fno-vectorize -fno-slp-vectorize`).
 * Not all instructions classes / value types are JITed.